 Good projects and ideas should be supported for what they are and not according to whoever is in power.
-In the case of South Africa, i’d be referring to those most likely to govern a town; the ANC (African National Congress) and the DA (Democratic Alliance).
+In the case of South Africa, I’m referring to those most likely to govern a town; the ANC (African National Congress) and the DA (Democratic Alliance).
 I say that because The Keep wants to deal with whoever will help and support.

 Nevertheless, it’s interesting times for the DA has not only taken back the steering wheel of power in our beautiful town of Knysna but also won control of most of the surrounding municipalities so that they control Eden, the governing district too.
 This gives them great responsibility at a precarious time in our economics.

 The recession has hit Knysna hard!
 No underestimations possible in this town of only 80 000.
-Apparently 52 businesses closed last year.
+Apparently, 52 businesses closed last year.
 It’s likely that we’re on our way to doubling that this year.
 And that’s before taking into consideration that many houses and guest houses are bonded so that another dip in circumstances could easily swallow them.
 The middle class has vanished rapidly.
 The rich are not holidaying as much as they used to which may support my supposition that many of them are no longer rich but instead trying to offload their holiday homes that they, ironically, cannot afford to visit.

-Which brings us to the poor whose circumstances are more desperate than ever before.
+This brings us to the poor whose circumstances are more desperate than ever before.
 In the northern communities, this is compounded by an influx of settlers from the Eastern Cape, the neighbouring province whose circumstances are even worse than here.

 It’s hard to estimate unemployment figures but it wouldn’t surprise me if it’s as high as 60%.